Mo - Do: 9 - 16 Uhr

 - Processing and evaluation of data, e.g. in banks and insurances

 1) Bachelor's exam in mathematics or at

 least equivalent studies at a university completed.
+At least

 3) The examination board may make admission of applicants who have acquired the qualification for universities of applied sciences, a Bachelor's degree at a university in the scope of application of the German Civil Code or a degree equivalent to the master's degree program dependent on additional assessment and subject-specific examinations from the Bachelor's degree program mathematics at the University of Siegen.